|Registry of biomedical companies:

 1 Skye Blue Publications, Port Coquitlam, B. C. V3B 1G3 Canada.

-Animal livestock protein deficiency leads to lower selenoprotein levels and activity from herbage, grains and other cereals and could possibly arise with selenium deficiencies in soil.
+Animal livestock protein deficiency leads to lower selenoprotein levels and activity from herbage, grains and other cereals possibly arising with selenium deficiencies in soil.
 In human beings on ther other hand protein deficiency leads to a weaker immune system, amongst other disorders.

 We will discuss in brief the possible underlying mechanisms at the cellular/molecular level implicating protein status and immunity using selenoprotein status and function as an biomarkered indicator.